ni/webvi-examples/EmbedWebVIIntoContent/Readme.md

 ## Important Directories
 - **This Directory** &mdash; The source code of the WebVI and the build output of the web application.
-Most of the paths and file names are defaults from the **Web Application Project** template in LabVIEW NXG 3.0. index.html is the main HTML page for this example.
+Most of the paths and file names are defaults from the **Web Application Project** template in LabVIEW NXG. index.html is the main HTML page for this example.
     - **`Builds/WebApp_Web Server`** &mdash; The build output of the web application.
 - **`StaticPageResources`** &mdash; The image and CSS files that define the static web page.
 This example requires no additional JavaScript.